-Our team of California criminal defense lawyers knows what it takes to get you a reduced sentence for your vandalism charge.
-Simmrin Law Group attorneys have experience defending people like you from the harsh California court system.
-We also offer free consultations to give you an idea of how we can help.
+Our property crimes lawyers taking cases in Tustin know what it takes to get you a reduced sentence for your vandalism charge.
+Simmrin Law Group has experience defending people like you from the harsh California court system.

 What Is Vandalism?

 When you think of vandalism, you might picture a delinquent teen spray-painting a wall.
 However, vandalism can be more than just graffiti.
-According to California Penal Code (CPC) § 594, vandalism is any malicious defacement, damage, or destruction of someone else’s property.

 It’s important to remember that if the defacement of the property is impermanent or removable, it is still vandalism.
 That means even if you draw something that is easily cleaned off, you can still be charged.